Measuring Instructions for Drapery/Curtains

 - If you do not already have a rod or track, then you will need to determine the total width that you would like your drapery to cover.

-- Measure the width of the window and include the window frame
+- Measure the width of the window, including the window frame/trim if applicable.

 - When measuring the width to be covered, we recommend that you add between 4”-8” allowance to each side of the window measurement.
 You can add even more allowance if you want to create the effect of a wider window.